Best Bariatric Surgeon in Chandigarh

 With BMI > 30 there is 55% increase in mortality, 70% increase in coronary artery disease, 75% increase in stroke and 40% increase in diabetes.
-So, morbidly obese males between 25 and 35 have 12x the chance of dying as normal weight men.
-A morbidly obese adult has a 33% less chance of living to age 65 as that of a normal weight person.
+So, morbidly obese males between 25 and 35 have 12x the chance of dying as normal-weight men.
+A morbidly obese adult has a 33% less chance of living to age 65 than that a normal-weight person.

-That is the reason why surgery for obesity has great relevance in treating the excess weight and cures/ improves most of these medical conditions along with the surgery.
+That is the reason why surgery for obesity has great relevance in treating excess weight and curing/improving most of these medical conditions along with the surgery.

-This procedure results in overall reduction in bodyweight and helps to improve associated medical disorders of excess bodyweight.
-Liposuction is a cosmetic surgery wherein part of body fat is removed using high power suction, which usually does not produce any sustained weight loss.
+This procedure results in an overall reduction in body weight and helps to improve associated medical disorders of excess body weight.
+Liposuction is a cosmetic surgery wherein part of body fat is removed using high-power suction, which usually does not produce any sustained weight loss.

-Awareness about the type of food you should eat can help you in planning the wholesome diet that is adequate in amount that won’t allow you to feel hungry and still you would loose weight.
-Dieting does not mean eat less but it should be eating right and it is lifelong commitment.
-Short term dieting results in failure and loss of morale.
+Awareness about the type of food you should eat can help you in planning a wholesome diet that is adequate in an amount that won’t allow you to feel hungry and still you would lose weight.
+Dieting does not mean eating less but it should be eating right and it is a lifelong commitment.
+Short-term dieting results in failure and loss of morale.

 Because 3,500 calories equals about 0.45 kilogram of fat, you need to burn 3,500 calories more than you take in to lose .045 Kg.
 So one need to plan out caloric intake and do regular exercises to have good weight loss.
 Here is a chart to have an idea about how much weight loss you can achieve with diet and exercises.

 |Activity (1-hour duration)||Weight of person and calories burned|